supratim94336/DataEngineeringCapstoneProject/ProjectWriteup.md

  - Compare immigration of different nationalities
  - Compare number of airports by state
  - Different kinds of airport statistics
- - Aggregate flow of immigrants through different ports
+ - Aggregate flow of immigrants through different cities

 So I am using the airport codes, US immigration data of '94 and dimensions such as visa type, mode of transport, nationality codes, US